On a generalization of affinoid varieties: The category of dagger affinoid algebras

-Moreover, we have that $\Ker(\psi) = \phi^{-1}(I)$.
-Hence by hypothesis $B/I$ and $A/\Ker(\psi)$ are finite dimensional separated bornological algebras, when they are equipped with the quotient bornology.
-Therefore, as bornological vector spaces, they are isomorphic to the direct product of some copies of $k$.
-So, $\ol{\psi}$ is known to be bounded and this implies the boundedness of $\psi$.
+We have that $\Ker(\psi) = \phi^{-1}(I)$, therefore, since by hypothesis $B/I$ is finite dimensional, also $A/\Ker(\psi)$ is.
+Thus, both $B/I$ and $A/\Ker(\psi)$ are finite dimensional separated bornological algebras, when they are equipped with the quotient bornology.
+Therefore, their underlying bornological vector spaces are isomorphic to the direct product of a finite number of copies of $k$.
+So, $\ol{\psi}$ is bounded and this implies the boundedness of $\psi$.

-Now we can derive the theorem using the closed graph theorem for webbed bornological vector space (cf. \cite{GACH}).
-So, let's take a sequence $\{a_n\} \subset A$ such that $\lim a_n = 0$, bornologically, and for which $\lim \phi(a_n) = b$.
-Then